kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 ## Outline
 This tutorial explains the multiple ways to export a Kili project.
 It describes:

- * A per-label method involving label filtering and conversion
+ * A per-label method involving label filtering
+ * Methods to export the labels one by one, after filtering
  * The solutions for performing a full-project export

 The methods are illustrated with code snippets.